anonymousstil25/sentiment-stil-2025/README.md

 * Negative: Refers to an unfavorable or pessimistic attitude (e.g., anger, frustration, sadness).
 * Neutral: Indicates that the text does not express a clear or strong sentiment (e.g., factual information).

 Before the final response, explain step-by-step how you interpreted the user's provided text.
 After explaining, based on your reasoning, give your final response in the expected format.
 Respond with only a Python dictionary where the key is "sentiment" and the value is the appropriate classification from the list above.
-There is no need to generate any additional text in your response, under any circumstance. **Make sure the suggested sentiment is STRICTLY one from the provided list and indicate only ONE sentiment.
+There is no need to generate any additional text in your response, under any circumstance.
+*Make sure the suggested sentiment is STRICTLY one from the provided list and indicate only ONE sentiment.
 The classification must EXACTLY MATCH one of the options listed above, without variations in capitalization, spacing, or wording.
-Do not add or remove spaces, do not change uppercase or lowercase letters, and do not alter the names in any way.**
+Do not add or remove spaces, do not change uppercase or lowercase letters, and do not alter the names in any way.*

-Thus, the user's text is:
-text: *text user*
-sentiment:
+Now, analyze the following user text and classify the sentiment:
+User text: *user text*
+Response:
 ```
 ### Chain-of-Thought + Few-Shot (CoT_FS) Prompt
 ```